Feeding garden birds

 Feeding throughout the year is recommended by conservation organisations, as it is not just during the winter that birds are under stress.
 If you are going away on holiday, then reduce the amount of food provided in the days leading up to your departure so the birds don't find that their favoured resource has suddenly disappeared.

 Please remember that birds need water as well as food and we encourage everyone to provide a source of water, either a bird bath or garden pond.
 If you have a bird bath in your garden, we ask that you clean it regularly, to reduce the chances of disease transmission.
-Also, if the water in your bird table freezes over during cold weather, please make sure that you break the ice, as birds still need to drink in these conditions.
+Also, if the water in your bird table freezes over during cold weather, please make sure that you break the ice, as birds still need to drink and bathe in these conditions.

 What effect might annual releases of non-native gamebirds be having on native biodiversity?